-During December, we put $2,342 toward our student loans, which includes a payment from SmarterBucks.
+During December, we put $2,342 toward our student loans.
 That’s the highest monthly debt payment in a while, which was pretty exciting!

 If you’ve been following along closely, you might notice that the total of debt remaining in the graphic above is lower than expected for the amount we paid this month.
 Our “debt remaining” last month was $86,125.
 We were a little baffled by that, so we double and triple checked the numbers and our math.

 The “debt remaining” number is calculated each month by adding the individual loan payoff amounts for each loan as displayed on the loan servicer website.
 We track the payoff amounts for each loan each month.
 This month, the sum of the payoff amounts was strangely (and wonderfully) lower than expected.